 GrantWatch ID#: 145334

+There is no minimum or maximum individual award amount, and the amounts awarded will vary depending upon the features and merits of the selected applications.
 In past years, the Department’s individual grant sizes have ranged from $20,000 to nearly $1.6 million.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.